You are listening to the Sean Hannity Radio Show podcast.

 You know, you think on just a local human level.

-Um, isn't murder to some extent just pure evil?
+Isn't murder to some extent just pure evil?

 And I'm not talking about self-defense.

-I'm talking about, you know, somebody that can is so addicted to drugs they can, you know, beat up a grandmother or shoot an innocent person and kill the innocent person or paralyze an innocent person, or how does how does anybody abuse a child in life?
+I'm talking about, you know, somebody that is so addicted to drugs, they can, you know, beat up a grandmother or shoot an innocent person and kill the innocent person or paralyze an innocent person.

 That's evil.

-Or the rape of a woman is pure evil, and people have this on a small level, and governments have it at a large level.
+And people have this on a small level and governments have it at a large level.

 You know, America's creed has always been a stand up for goodness.

-It's it's a bad memory.
+It's a bad memory.

-It's like what part of the North Korean deal didn't you understand to do something that stupid?
+It's like, what part of the North Korean deal didn't you understand to do something that stupid?

 There's no good options.

-You know, the next thing that's probably gonna happen is you're gonna see the North Koreans fire another ICBM or another missile that they want to fire over Japan and more saber rattling, although they'll shoot this one towards Guam.
+You know, the next thing that's probably going to happen is you're going to see the North Koreans fire another ICBM or another missile that they want to fire over Japan and more saber rattling.

-It's gonna happen.
+It's going to happen.

 That's probably the next step.